MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamChannel.md

               - `[EndTime <String>]`: End time for the time range.
               - `[StartTime <String>]`: Start time for the time range.
             - `[TimeZone <String>]`: Specifies the time zone for the indicated time.
       - `[ShowInAddressList <Boolean?>]`: true if the Outlook global address list should contain this user, otherwise false.
 If not set, this will be treated as true.
 For users invited through the invitation manager, this property will be set to false.
-Supports $filter (eq, ne, NOT, in).
+Supports $filter (eq, ne, not, in).
       - `[SignInSessionsValidFromDateTime <DateTime?>]`: Any refresh tokens or sessions tokens (session cookies) issued before this time are invalid, and applications will get an error when using an invalid refresh or sessions token to acquire a delegated access token (to access APIs such as Microsoft Graph).
 If this happens, the application will need to acquire a new refresh token by making a request to the authorize endpoint.
 Read-only.
 Use revokeSignInSessions to reset.
       - `[Skills <String[]>]`: A list for the user to enumerate their skills.
 Returned only on $select.
       - `[State <String>]`: The state or province in the user's address.
 Maximum length is 128 characters.
-Supports $filter (eq, ne, NOT, ge, le, in, startsWith).
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
       - `[StreetAddress <String>]`: The street address of the user's place of business.
 Maximum length is 1024 characters.
-Supports $filter (eq, ne, NOT, ge, le, in, startsWith).
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
       - `[Surname <String>]`: The user's surname (family name or last name).
 Maximum length is 64 characters.
-Supports $filter (eq, ne, NOT, ge, le, in, startsWith).
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
       - `[Teamwork <IMicrosoftGraphUserTeamwork1>]`: userTeamwork
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[Id <String>]`: Read-only.